QTPOC at Ohio State

 -

-Queer Latinx Community Pride Association, a student organization that centers the intersection of Latinidad and queerness.
+Queer Latiné Community Pride Association: a student organization that centers the intersection of Latinidad and queerness.

-- With over 1,400 students organizations on campus, there's something for everybody!
-Find a Student Organization.
+With over 1,400 students organizations on campus, there's something for everybody!
+You can search for student orgs categorized as ethnic/cultural.

 Find additional student and alumni involvement opportunities here.